 While there is no cure, certain treatment options can help improve your vision.
 For those with advanced dry macular degeneration in both eyes, one option to improve vision may be surgery to implant a telescopic lens in one eye.
 A telescopic lens looks like a tiny plastic tube that has lenses that magnify your field of vision.

 Regular visits to your eye doctor and comprehensive eye exams can help detect the early stages of AMD, when treatment is most effective.
 Treatment may slow AMD and may even be able to restore some lost vision.
-Contact Professional VisionCare in Lewis Center to discuss ways to manage your AMD and find the best treatment plan.
+Contact Professional VisionCare to discuss ways to manage your AMD and find the best treatment plan.